Chapter 12. Monitoring

 To use the vCPU metric, the

-The OpenShift Container Platform monitoring dashboard enables you to run Prometheus Query Language (PromQL) queries to examine metrics visualized on a plot.
+You can use the OpenShift Container Platform metrics query browser to run Prometheus Query Language (PromQL) queries to examine metrics visualized on a plot.
 This functionality provides information about the state of a cluster and any user-defined workloads that you are monitoring.

 As a cluster administrator or as a user with view permissions for all projects, you can access metrics for all default OpenShift Container Platform and user-defined projects in the Metrics UI.